yashikaadesai/yashikaadesai.github.io/about.md

 On this website, you will also find my résumé, detailing my academic achievements and technical skills.
 I am enthusiastic about contributing to innovative projects and eager to learn and grow in the software engineering field

+## Education
+- Michigan State University - East Lansing,MI                                                 May 2026
+- Bachelor of Science in Computer Science Engineering

 ## Skills

 - Languages : Python,C++,Java,HTML,SQL
 - Libraries: Pandas,Tkinter
 - Foreign languages : English,German,Telugu,Hindi and Kannada

 - HTML
 - Internationalization
 - Search